mbarker1221/api-project/README.md

 8. stream a song from a selected artist
 9. search similar artists, events by music category
 10. see past events they have attended or past events by a selected artist

+eventful API: Congratulations!
+Your new application key is c7nd5jGWK8tkcThz.